niuchenglei/english_lesson_topics/README.md

 - How to fly a FA-18C hornet plane (game)
 - How quantum computer works
 - How machine computer works
-- Encryped currency(bitcoin, ethercoin, libra)
+- Encrypted currency (bitcoin, ethercoin, libra)

 - Sharing some interesting expressions in English (idiom, slang, different and native way of expressing sth., etc.)
 - Economics related: are we really reational decision makers? (behavioral economics)